 Introduction of the UL 2272 certification – average hoverboard price goes up

 In 2016 (too little, too late for some), the UL 2272 certification for hoverboards and other personal e-mobility devices was introduced.
 This is an electrical system certification, which is now the accredited USA & Canada national standard for hoverboards, and is designed to test the electrical, battery and charger system of electrical e-mobility devices to ensure their safety.

 UL certified its first hoverboard in May 2016, and since then most major brands have had their hoverboards pass the strict testing and evaluation procedures involved in gaining the UL 2272 certification.
 Expensive testing and improved hoverboard quality drove up the average hoverboard price, and a basic hoverboard that might have cost $300 initially, was now costing between $400 and $500.

-In 2017, most hoverboards have UL certification.
-Any that don’t shouldn’t even be considered, as non certified boards pose too much of a risk to personal safety.
+By 2017, most hoverboards had UL certification.
+Any that aren’t UL 2272 certified in 2018 shouldn’t even be considered, as non certified boards pose too much of a risk to personal safety.
 Because UL certification is no longer unique to certain brands, the average price of a hoverboard has actually gone back down.
 In fact with so much competition on the market right now, a basic hoverboard is considerably cheaper than it was in 2016.
 You can get a traditional starter hoverboard on Amazon right now for as little as $200, and yes, they’re properly UL certified and safe.